Gordon the Gopher

 Gordon the Gopher, also known as Gordon T. Gopher, is an English puppet gopher who first appeared on Children's BBC (CBBC) between 1985 and 1987, listed on television shows by Phillip Schofield on the interstitial or in-vision continuity programme The Broom Cupboard.
-He is a yellow puppet gopher with red paws resembling lobster claws.
+He is a yellow puppet gopher with red paws.

 Career

 Early work

 Gordon's first appearances were on CBBC between 1985 and 1987, presenting television shows with Phillip Schofield on the interstitial programme The Broom Cupboard.

 In 1987, Gordon and Schofield, with Sarah Greene, went on to present the Saturday morning show Going Live!.
 On one occasion, Gordon was famously attacked by a puppy that had been brought on to the show.
 In 1988, Gordon and Schofield were replaced on The Broom Cupboard by Edd the Duck and Andy Crane.

 In 1991, Gordon had a series named after himself which was shown on CBBC on BBC One and BBC Two and ran from 3 January 1991 to 28 March 1991 only lasting a series of 13 episodes, appearing with his friend and colleague Phillip Schofield.
 The series was shown twice on BBC One, the first time being in January to March 1991 and again from 26 October to 21 December 1992 continuing where BBC Two left off at lunchtime repeats in Summer 1991, BBC Two have also repeated the series at lunchtimes four times from 18 June to 23 July 1991, 20 September to 6 December 1993, 9 March to 1 June 1994, The Christmas season of 1994 from 22 and 23 December 1994 and 17 January 1995 to 28 March 1995.
 It has not been repeated since 28 March 1995 on the BBC.

 In 1990, he appeared on a children's programme called Scrooge – A Christmas Sarah.